Docker 🐋

 Proxy Container (nginx) Configuration

-directory. - Add the following configuration to the
+3. Add the following configuration to the nginx.conf file:

 server {